 What happened at Astroworld?
-Here’s everything we know so far

 Houston was reeling on Saturday as authorities investigated the fatal incident at the third annual music festival

-Tragedy occurred Friday night as more than 50,000 people gathered for the third annual Astroworld music festival, founded by rapper Travis Scott at the site of the former Houston Six Flags park.
+Tragedy struck Friday night as more than 50,000 people gathered for the third annual Astroworld music festival, founded by rapper Travis Scott at the site of the former Houston Six Flags park.

 At least eight festival-goers were killed and scores more injured after a “crowd surge” that forced organisers stop the show.
-Officials declared a “mass casualty incident” shortly after 9pm Friday.
+Officials declared a “mass casualty incident” around 9.30pm Friday.

+Eight people were killed in the chaos at the Astroworld Festival, and dozens more were injured.
+The victims who lost their lives range from ages 14 to 27, the mayor told a press conference on Saturday.

+The families of six of the eight victims have been notified, officials said – but they are still trying to reach another and the eight is a male who has yet to be identified.
+Five of the victims still in the hospital are under the age of 18.

 Signs of potential crowd-control issues came earlier in the day, when people were reportedly hopping turnstyles and fences to enter the sold-out festival without tickets – which led to a crowd size organisers were unprepared for and overwhelming medical units.